 Course may be tax deductible; see your tax advisor.

 There are no entry requirements or pre-requisites for entry into this program.

 How long will it take to complete this course?

 The approximate study hours for this course is 90 hours.
 Twelve (12) months’ access, with extensions available upon application (fees apply).

 Can I purchase optional printed materials?

 Yes!
 The cost for printed materials for this course is $50 per unit.Total cost for optional printed materials is: $300.00.
-Printed materials are optional and not required to complete the course.
+Printed materials are available for purchase at any time and not require to complete this course.
 Everything you need to complete the course is provided online via our e-learning system.

 When can I start this course?